 Risk Analysis

-In the following table, I will outline the key risks associated with ON Semiconductor Corporation and MicroVision, Inc. for your assessment.
+The following table outlines the key risks associated with ON Semiconductor Corporation and MicroVision, Inc. for the most recent fiscal year.

 |---|---|---|